jgalenson/codehint/README.md

 - `??.??().??` will search for field accesses of zero-argument method calls of arbitrary expressions.
 - `foo.??(**)` will search for calls to methods of the `foo` object with any number of unknown expressions.
 5. If you want to search calls to constructors of the desired type, check the "Search constructors" button.
 If you want to search operators such as `+` and `<`, check the "Search operators" button.
 If you want to avoid making calls to native methods to avoid any external side effects, uncheck the "Call native methods" button, which will block such calls at the cost of slowing down the search.
 If you want to see all the side effects of the expressions and undo them so they do not affect subsequent evaluations, check the "Log and undo side effects" button, which will slow down the search.
 6. Click the "Search" button.
 You will be shown expressions that satisfy your specifications and their values.
 Select the ones you wish to insert into the code and click "OK".
 If you do not see an expression you want, you may modify your specification and/or skeleton and try again.
 You may also click "Continue Search" to search more expressions with the same specification, but be aware that this search may take a long time and need to be cancelled.
+You may type words in the filter box at the bottom of the dialog and press "Filter" to keep only expressions whose text, result, or Javadocs contain the given words.
 7. The desired expressions will be inserted into the code.
 You can look through them and select the correct one (by manually editing the code) if you desire.
 Alternatively, you can bring the debugger back to this line (perhaps by continuing the execution or giving another testcase) and give another specification in this new state to prune the set of candidate expressions.
 - Optional The added code contains calls to a small runtime library.
 If you want this code to be executable, you may download the library from [here](http://www.cs.berkeley.edu/~joel/codehint/codehint-lib.jar) and add it to the classpath of the current project.
 This will additionally provide some performance improvements.